Trivia: The Hitchhiker's Guide to the Galaxy

 - Hipgnosis: Did the cover art for the British releases of the soundtrack albums.

 - Real Song Theme Tune: The theme for the radio show was a snatch of the Eagles' "Journey Of The Sorceror", an instrumental from their 1975 album One Of These Nights.
-It would be re-orchestrated for the TV series.
+It would be re-orchestrated for the Radio L Ps, and that arrangement was later used for the TV series.

 TV Show trivia: